armno/must-watch/README.md

 - [**Tim Ewald - Clojure: Programming with Hand Tools**](https://www.youtube.com/watch?v=ShEez0JkOFw) &mdash; recommended by [@rburns](https://github.com/rburns).
 - [**How to Square, Flatten, & Dimension Rough Boards by Hand**](https://www.youtube.com/watch?v=Ojeul33vXL4) &mdash; this makes me have more appriciation on hand tools.

+## `#marketing`

+- [**Building Rapha**](https://cyclingtips.com/2020/03/from-the-top-podcast-building-rapha/) &mdash; this is not a video but a podcast. i like how Simon Mottram, the founder of Rapha, are very passionated about what he is doing.